U.S. President Biden lauds athletes Nassib, Yokoyama for coming out

 June 23 (Reuters) - U.S. President Joe Biden praised the courage of the Las Vegas Raiders' Carl Nassib for becoming the National Football League's (NFL) first openly gay active player and Japan women's soccer forward Kumi Yokoyama for coming out as a transgender man.

-"To Carl Nassib and Kumi Yokoyama – two prominent, inspiring athletes who came out this week: I’m so proud of your courage," Biden tweeted here on Tuesday.
+"To Carl Nassib and Kumi Yokoyama – two prominent, inspiring athletes who came out this week: I’m so proud of your courage," Bidentweeted on Tuesday.

 Our Standards: The Thomson Reuters Trust Principles.